kissplugins/wp-php-parser-loader/README.md

 ## Description

-This plugin has no user-facing interface or settings.
+This plugin has minimal user-facing interface WP settings page to help test basic functionality only.
 Its sole purpose is to safely load the PHP-Parser library and provide a shared, reliable resource for other plugins that need to parse or manipulate PHP code.

 Instead of bundling the library with your own plugin, you can list this plugin as a dependency.